 Choose the Right Clothing

 The right clothing can make or break a trip.
 The biggest thing to remember is layers.
 You’ll want to bring base layers like long underwear because warm days can turn into cold nights.
-Hiking layers such as nylon pants, t-shirts and hats, insulation layers such as fleece sweaters, warm gloves and toques and finally, outer layers such as rain gear and a warm jacket.
-Layering allows you to adapt to changing weather conditions; just remember to exclude cotton in your choices as it is not as breathable and takes longer to dry when wet.
+Wear layers such as nylon pants, t-shirts and hats.
+Don’t forget insulation layers such as fleece sweaters, warm gloves and toques.
+Finally, outer layers such as rain gear and a warm jacket.
+Layering allows you to adapt to changing weather conditions.
+Just remember to exclude cotton in your choices as it is not as breathable and takes longer to dry when wet.

 Choosing your footwear is another crucial item to consider before heading out on your trip.
 It’s important to keep your feet dry and warm.
 There will always be the debate over hiking boots or shoes but be sure to break them in before your leave and wear wool or synthetic socks.
 Clever Hiker has a list of the best hiking shoes and boots for your consideration.